Dr. Lesley Nicole Braun

 lesleynicole.braun@unibas.ch

-Lesley Nicole Braun is Senior Lecturer at the Institute for Social Anthropology, University of Basel, Switzerland.
+Lesley Nicole Braun is Senior Lecturer and Principal Ivestigator on an SNF-funded research project (2020-2024).
 Thematically, her research investigates the gendered dimensions of transnational mobility, and how gender and sexuality impact, as well as shape women’s activities in the public sphere.
-She is also interested in performance in Kinshasa, DRC, and the ways that popular dance—
+Braun’s research also encompasses the propagation of narratives in digital spaces related to transnational trade, entrepreneurial migration, and central African infrastructural development.
+Her methodology pairs traditional ethnography with the recognition that platform capitalism now renders strategies of informal trading and irregular migration subject to large-scale data capture.

 Her work has been appeared in a wide-range of journals such as the Journal of African Arts, Ethnos, Africa, and the Canadian Journal of African Studies.
-Her current project entitled Travail-Travel-Traders, funded by a Swiss National Foundation (SNF) Ambizione Grant, focuses on the growing interconnectivity between China and Africa, especially with regard to African migrants.
-It reveals all manner of transnational trajectories, connections, and trading practices.
-Travail-Travel-Traders is premised on considering the lives of women involved in trade between the African continent and China.
+Her current project entitled Travail-Travel-Traders, funded by a Swiss National Science Foundation (SNF) Ambizione Grant, is premised on considering the lives of women involved in trade between the African continent and China.
+Further, it explores the digital practices and cultures emergent from transnational South-South trading networks during the pandemic.

-Braun holds a PhD in Anthropology from the University of Montreal, in Canada.
-She is the recipient of the Joseph-Armand Bombardier Doctoral Award (given by the Canadian Social Sciences and Humanities Research Council), and her research has been funded by Quebec’s Society and Culture Research Foundation (The Fonds de recherche du Québec – Société et culture), the Wenner-Gren Foundation, and the Leibnitz Foundation in Germany.
-Lesley Braun has been a postdoctoral fellow in the Department of Comparative Human Development at the University of Chicago, and in 2016 she was a fellow at the Forum Transregionale Studien in Berlin.
-She recently completed a ten-month visiting lectureship at Humboldt University in Berlin.
+Braun holds a PhD in Anthropology from the Université de Montréal, in Canada.
+She is the recipient of the Joseph-Armand Bombardier Doctoral Award (given by the Canadian Social Sciences and Humanities Research Council), and her research has been funded by Quebec’s Society and Culture Research Foundation (The Fonds de recherche du Québec – Société et culture), the Wenner-Gren Foundation, the Leibnitz Foundation in Germany, and the Swiss National Science Foundation.

 • Gender and Sexuality